 We will suspend the meeting for two or three minutes.10:30 Meeting suspended.

 I welcome our second panel of witnesses to the meeting: Kenneth Campbell QC, who is from the Faculty of Advocates, and Michael Clancy OBE, who is the director of law reform at the Law Society of Scotland.
 I remind members that they should direct their questions to a named witness.

 I do not know how much of the previous evidence session that the witnesses heard, but we discussed the appropriateness of subordinate legislation for the keeping pace power, and whether it is adequate.

 My first question is for Kenneth Campbell.
-Page 2 of the Faculty of Advocate’s submission in response to the committee’s call for evidence says—if I have it correct—that, as far as utilising statutory instruments is concerned, the Faculty considers there to be some force in the policy memorandum for following that direction.
+Page 2 of the submission from the Faculty of Advocates in response to the committee’s call for evidence says—if I have it correct—that, as far as utilising statutory instruments is concerned, the Faculty considers there to be some force in the policy memorandum for following that direction.

 While I am on that topic, I highlight that the provisions in the UK Government bills will allow UK ministers to introduce statutory instruments in policy areas such as fisheries, agriculture and the environment that were previously within the competence of the European Union.
 Are the provisions not remarkably similar to those that are being proposed in the UK Withdrawal from the European Union (Continuity) (Scotland) Bill that we are discussing at Holyrood?
 They are quite wide ranging.

 I have not had the opportunity to look at the detail of the Fisheries Bill, but I am aware in general terms that it includes powers of the kind that you describe.
 Although I am not privy to the UK Government’s thinking, I imagine that the rationale for taking such powers is similar to the rationale that Scottish ministers have said underlies the form in which the powers are sought in the continuity bill.
 One can see why that might be.